List of men's Olympic and World Championship athletics sprint champions

 This is a list of the men's athletics champions at the Olympics and World Championships in the sprint events since the introduction of the World Championships in 1983.
+Combining the lists of global champions into a single timeline allows patterns of success and dominance to be demonstrated, as well as highlighting the occasional shock results.

 List of champions

 Each entry has an asterisk (*) linking to the championship of that year.
 Yellow background is for Olympic races.

 Gold medal leaders

-The top 10 gold medallists since 1983 in these events are:
+The top gold medallists since 1983 in these events are: